codesumanr/http5114/week3 markdown/demo.md

 This text is **-bold and italics-**.

 ## Lists
-1.Item Number One.
+1. Item Number One.
-2.Item Number Two.
+2. Item Number Two.
-3Item Number Three.
+3. Item Number Three.

 ## Links
 This is a link to {my protfo;io}(https://codesumar.ca)